cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

    .. ifnotslides::

-      The graph drawn by ``cylc graph`` may vary slightly from one run to another but the tasks and dependencies will always be the same.
+      Graphs drawn by ``cylc graph`` may vary slightly from one run to another, but the tasks and dependencies will always be the same.

 .. nextslide::

 .. ifslides::

    .. rubric:: In this practical we will create a new Cylc workflow and write a
-      graph for it to use.
+      graph of tasks for it to run.

    Next session: :ref:`tutorial-integer-cycling`

 .. practical::

    .. rubric:: In this practical we will create a new Cylc workflow and write a
-      graph for it to use.
+      graph of tasks for it to run.

    #. **Create a Cylc workflow.**

       A :term:`Cylc workflow` is defined by a :cylc:conf:`flow.cylc` file.

-      If you don't have one already, create a ``cylc-src`` directory in your user space i.e.
+      If you don't have one already, create a ``cylc-src`` directory in your user space:

       .. code-block::

          mkdir ~/cylc-src

-      Within this directory create a new folder called ``graph-introduction``, which is to be our :term:`run directory`.
-Move into it:
+      Now create a new workflow :term:`source directory` called ``graph-introduction`` under ``cylc-src`` and move into it:

       .. code-block:: bash

          mkdir ~/cylc-src/graph-introduction
          cd ~/cylc-src/graph-introduction

-      Inside this directory create a :cylc:conf:`flow.cylc` file and paste in the following text:
+      In your new source directory create a :cylc:conf:`flow.cylc` file and paste the following text into it:

       .. code-block:: cylc